debian42/false_sharing/README.md

 # Demonstrate "false sharing" in java

-Small example project that I use to explain "false sharing" to my colleagues.
+Small example project that I used to explain "false sharing" to my colleagues.

 ```
 mvn install